-The next step in the procedure is to determine the argument substance, a notion defined as the specific combination of the types of statements.
+Then the analyst determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
 In this case, the conclusion is a legal qualification, which counts as a statement of value (V), and the premise is a statement of fact (F).
 The argument thus combines a statement of value with a statement of fact (abbreviated as ‘VF’).

-The systematic name provides the analyst with important information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
-In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. A fitting keyword for describing this relationship is ‘criterion’, for the fact that something does not deprive the original owner of the use of an object (Y) functions as a criterion for legally qualifying it as not being theft (X).
+The systematic name provides the analyst with information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
+In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. Since a fitting keyword for describing this relationship is ‘criterion’, the lever can be formulated as does not deprive the original owner of the use of an object (Y) is a CRITERION for not being theft (X).

 The example is taken from a comment on an article published on techdirt.com on 05.04.2010.